 Want to go from a skinny guy to building muscle quickly?
-You’ve come to the right place:
+I got you.

 I’ve spent my entire adult life trying to pack on muscle, and after years and years of trial and error, I finally cracked the code.